jkstill/oraaccess-xml/README.md

 There are other methods that may be used to control the fetch size of applications that do not use Oracle libraries for connections, but we will not cover them here.

-A well known Oracle application that can make use of oraaccess.xml is Sql*Plus.
+A well known Oracle application that can make use of oraaccess.xml is SQL*Plus.

 ## What is oraaccess.xml?